Complex Movement Disorders

 - Other disorders or conditions—such as severe jaundice after birth, infections or reactions to certain medicines.

 The most common symptoms of this type of movement disorder are slow, repetitive, involuntary movements of the mouth and tongue.
 Tardive syndromes can also range from twisting movements of the entire body to quick dance-like (also known as choreatic) movements.
-Often, kids who have this condition also experience a sense of restlessness.
+Often, persons who have this condition also experience a sense of restlessness.

 Tardive syndromes are caused by exposure to certain antipsychotic medicines (such as haloperidol).
 Because Tardive syndromes are caused by medication, the symptoms usually appear after a child has been taking the medication for some time.